FAQs

 Assistance Animals on campus

 Unregistered therapy / emotional support animals will not be permitted to join students at University, or be housed in University accommodation however students should discuss alternative strategies with our Mental Health Advisers.
-Students with Assistance Dogs should contact Disability Services in the first instance to discuss procedures and answer any questions you may have.
+Students with Assistance Dogs should contact the Wellbeing and Inclusivity Service in the first instance to discuss procedures and answer any questions you may have.

 Can support be arranged before I arrive?